Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 And apparently it worked.

-I sat there last night watching the game and I felt sorry for him.
+I sat there last night watching the game, and I felt sorry for him.

-He has a hooser, by the way.
+He is a Hoosier, by the way.

 His grandfather played for the Baltimore Colts.

-And I you know, he's a young guy.
+And he's a young guy.

-They're just all over this guy.
+Yeah, just all over this.

 They can't wait for this guy to fail.